 The Board encourages parents and other citizens of the District to visit classrooms to observe the work of the schools and to learn what the schools are doing.
+Visits should be scheduled with the teacher, in advance, to avoid any unnecessary disruption to classroom instruction or activities.

-To ensure that no unauthorized persons enter buildings, all visitors must first report to the school office to receive authorization to visit elsewhere in the building.
-(This policy does not apply when parents have been invited to a classroom or assembly program.)
+To maintain the safety of students and staff and to ensure that no unauthorized persons enter buildings, all visitors must first report to the main office to receive authorization to visit.
+(Authorization is not needed for school programs, assemblies, graduation and athletic events)